CraryPrimitiveMan/awesome-with-star/awesome/CodyReichert_awesome-cl.md

 supports a full development environment, including dynamic file loading and debugging.
 A modified version of GDB is used to debug WCL programs, providing support for mixed language debugging.
 * [replic](https://github.com/vindarel/replic/) - helpers to turn existing code into a readline application, with a focus on defining the completion of the commands' arguments.
 Also comes as a ready to use executable, that transforms a user's lispy init file into readline commands.
-[MIT][200]. :star:7
+[MIT][200]. :star:8
 * [cl-all](https://github.com/shinmera/cl-all) - A script to run Lisp snippets in multiple implementations.
 This allows you to quickly compare implementation behaviour and differences.
 [Artistic License 2.0][51]. :star:10
+* [clawk](https://github.com/sharplispers/clawk) - an AWK implementation embedded into Common Lisp, to search files for lines and perform specified actions on its fields.
+BSD-style. :star:22

 Text Editor Resources
 =====================